kalafut/brokenmold/content/projects.md

 : This site is of course a constant work-in-progress.
 It has evolved from a heavy Wordpress installation to a static site.
 Various blogging platforms, themes and hosting setups have been tried.
 Oh yeah, and there's the writing... :)

 **[urbooks.org][]**
-: Some years ago my wife wanted to learn Javascript and try to building a reading log web application.
+: Some years ago my wife wanted to learn Javascript and try building a reading log web application.
 She did it!
 It's still up and getting used by over 1000 people.
 I'm just the server admin...

 <hr>